citrix-openstack/blogentries/Introduction_To_XenServer_Fuel_Plugin.md

-### Introduction To XenServer Fuel Plugin
+### Introduction to XenServer Fuel Plugin

 As becoming part of the Big Tent, Mirantis Fuel has already made itself one of the leader installers for OpenStack and offers an pluggable architecture that enable you to add new capabilities to your environments.
-To take advantage of that, XenServer Fuel Plugin is aiming to enables use of the XenServer open source hypervisor (version 6.5.
+XenServer Fuel Plugin is aiming to enables use of the XenServer open source hypervisor (version 6.5.
 SP1) as a compute provider on Mirantis OpenStack, with commercial support options from Citrix.
-To be more specific we want to achieve the following major goals:
+This blog post will cover how to do the following topics with XenServer Fuel Plugin:

 * Customize user interface
 * Configure hypervisor type